nigelp/Zentara-Code/README.md

-# Roo Code — AI Coding Assistant for VS Code
+# Zentara Code — AI Coding Assistant for VS Code

-Roo Code turns chat instructions into precise, auditable changes in your codebase.
+Zentara Code turns chat instructions into precise, auditable changes in your codebase.
 It is optimized for speed, safety, and correctness through parallel execution, LSP semantics, and integrated runtime debugging.

-## What Makes Roo Different
+## What Makes Zentara Different

 - Parallel subagents: Independent workers run simultaneously with strict scope separation, opt‑in write permissions, and per‑agent timeouts for high throughput without conflicts.
 - Integrated LSP tools: Operations use the Language Server Protocol for file structure, semantic references, call hierarchy, safe renames, workspace‑wide symbol discovery, and targeted snippets.